Skip to main content

 • Medication audit: We review your full medication list for drugs known to slow metabolism (SSRIs, beta-blockers, certain antihistamines).

-How do you actually reset metabolism?
+How do you reset metabolism?

 Get Real Answers